 Cost and Financial Aid

 A bachelor’s degree from a U.S. university does not come cheap.
 Compared to other countries, higher education is very costly in the United States.
 Tuition alone varies from approximately $5,000 in state-supported institutions to $30,000 in some large private institutions.
 These figures cover only tuition and do not include factors like transportation, books, health insurance, and living expenses.
 Every school is mandated to have a cost calculator on their website.
 This tool will allow you to estimate the total cost of attending the university!

 While the majority of international students finance their studies through personal or family funds, there are also financial aid options available.
-To learn more about financial aid, check out the Financing Your Studies section of our website.

 Some websites are independent of colleges and universities and allow you to search for institutions by the subject you are interested in studying, by geographic preference, or by a range of other criteria that you specify.
 We provides links to a number of different college search engines such as the ones listed below:

 For questions about admissions requirements, student experience, and financial aid, the best sources of information are the websites of the universities and colleges to which you’re interested in applying.
 Some university websites may even offer virtual campus tours for international students!